UserDna95/Supply-Chain-Dashboard-3/README.md

   ```

-4) Separated year and month from each date to do analysis by month and year separately using both
+4) Separated year and month from each date to analyze by month and year separately using both
 =year()
 =month() and
 =TEXT(D2, "mm") or =TEXT(D2, "yyyy")